IllusionMods/HideAllUI/README.md

 ## How to install
 1. Install the latest build of [BepInEx](https://builds.bepis.io/projects/bepinex_be)
+2. Download the latest dll files from [appveyor](https://ci.appveyor.com/project/Keelhauled/hideallui/build/artifacts)
-2. Put the dll files you want in the `bepinex/plugins` folder
+3. Put the dll files you want in the `bepinex/plugins` folder

 ## How to compile
 1. Clone/download the repo